Monthly Archives: March 2015

 My son will still feast on couscous for a while.
 Then dismiss it

-for many years, and later come back to it with pressing urgency.
+for years, only to return to it with a longing urgency.

-Maybe an intellect to support his quest.
+Maybe with intellect to support his quest.
 On a good day of health,

 fresh mood, rain, and to celebrate I will satisfy his request.

-I wish he would remember his mother likes hers with tomatoes,
+I hope he remembers his mother preferred hers with tomatoes,

-potatoes, pumpkin, and she swore her favorite was served
+potatoes, pumpkin, and swore her favorite was served

 with fish instead.
 He knows the act by heart.
-The delight of
+A part of his past.

 couscous